 - Scrape down the sides and bottom of the bowl with a rubber spatula throughout the process.
 The sweetened condensed milk sometimes pools at the bottom of the bowl, so be sure to scrape all the way to the bottom.

 This recipe makes about 3 cups of frosting, which is enough to frost about 2 dozen cupcakes.
-Double this recipe to frost a 6" layer cake, or triple it to frost an 8" layer cake.
+Double this recipe to frost a 6"-layer cake or triple it to frost an 8"-layer cake.

 If your frosting seems too soft, pop it into the fridge for 20-30 minutes to thicken it.

 If you make this frosting ahead of time, it can last in the fridge for up to a week, or the freezer for up to a month in an airtight container.
+Just be sure to re-whip it once it has thawed to room temperature to give it the right consistency.